ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/armbian_software.md

 ## Software Center Development Instructions

-Software Center scripts/commands are centrally stored in the `/usr/share/armbian-software` directory.
-The file starting with a number is the one-click installation script of the corresponding software, and the file `software-command.sh` is the `unified instruction file` for installing/updating/deleting operations using commands. `software-list.conf` is the software list configuration file, described as follows:
+Software Center scripts/commands are centrally stored in the [/usr/share/armbian-software](../common-files/rootfs/usr/share/armbian-software) directory.
+The file starting with a number is the `one-click installation script` of the corresponding software, and the file [software-command.sh](../common-files/rootfs/usr/share/armbian-software/software-command.sh) is the `unified command file` for installing/updating/deleting operations using commands. [software-list.conf](../common-files/rootfs/usr/share/armbian-software/software-list.conf) is the software list configuration file, described as follows:

 ```yaml
 # software-list.conf description